Sraleik/sorci/README.md

 ## Benchmark

+Since the table where the event are persisted is locked during write.
+My main concern was performance.
+So I did some benchmark to see how it perform.

 Performance vary with volume of events in the stream.
 But for most application it should not be a problem.

+Every benchmark is run for 5s with 23 events and 500 000~ events.
-Those benchmark are done on a dell xps pro.
+Those benchmark are done on a dell xps pro, they also run in the CI.

 ![plot](./image/benchmark-on-23-events.png)